Dates: circa 1944

 Collection Number: MS 22

-Biographical/Historical Information: Mary Hosmer Wiley (1914-2012) was a writer and artist in Charlottesville, Va.
+Mary Hosmer Wiley (1914-2012) was a writer and artist in Charlottesville, Virginia.
 She married Keith Wiley (died 1955) in 1940 and Thomas Lupton (died 1989) in 1965.
 She owned and operated a certified tree farm, Wakefield Forest, in Earlysville.
 She also owned and operated a rare and out-of-print book search service, the Forest Bookshop of Charlottesville.
 She wrote Three Short Stories (1944).
 Wiley was also a member of the Albemarle Charlottesville Historical Society.

-Scope and Content: Collection includes a letter from Mary Hosmer Wiley to Dr. Arthur Smith, 14 December 1944, discussing various family events, including the birth of her daughter Victoria Beake Wiley, news about Mary Woodfolk, Nancy Hedges, Bunny and Chuck Kenny, and Mrs. William Wood.
+Collection includes a letter from Mary Hosmer Wiley to Dr. Arthur Smith, 14 December 1944, discussing various family events, including the birth of her daughter Victoria Beake Wiley, news about Mary Woodfolk, Nancy Hedges, Bunny and Chuck Kenny, and Mrs. William Wood.

 Two short stories: